danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

   - "Sustainable Feature Testing in Rails with Cucumber"
 ---

-When your SaaS app needs to send email notifications after a customer's payment fails, and different emails depending on whether they're a monthly or yearly subscriber, how do you actually test that?
-Not the unit tests (those are table stakes), but the real thing: Stripe sends a webhook, your app receives it, routes it, sends an email, and the email says the right thing to the right person.

-The wrinkle is that payment failures don't happen all at once.
-Stripe retries over days and weeks: a first attempt, then several days later a second, then a third before finally cancelling the subscription.
-To test the full sequence for real, you'd have to wait weeks for failures to play out naturally, which is not practical for fast feedback.

-I recently built a test harness that solves this, and along the way discovered a race condition that would have been invisible to any other testing approach.
-Here's how it works.

-## The Problem

 I work on a SaaS that uses Stripe to manage subscriptions and recurring payments.
 Customers can choose to pay monthly or yearly.
-When a customer's credit card fails at renewal, Stripe retries the payment up to three times over about two weeks (the exact schedule is configurable in your Stripe dashboard under Settings → Billing → Manage Failed Payments).
+When a card fails at renewal, Stripe retries the payment up to three times over about two weeks (the exact schedule is configurable in your Stripe dashboard under Settings → Billing → Manage Failed Payments).
 After the third failure, Stripe cancels the subscription (also configurable).

+On top of that, monthly and yearly subscribers need different wording in the emails.
+Monthly subscribers' data gets deleted after a grace period.
+Yearly subscribers' data is preserved indefinitely.
+That's six distinct emails (3 attempts x 2 billing periods), and getting the wrong one to the wrong person at the wrong time is a bad customer experience.

 We wanted to send a different email for each attempt: